You are here

 The Division of Early Childhood (DEC) Recommended Practices for assessment have several commonalities including “Practitioners use a variety of methods, including observation and interviews, to gather assessment information from multiple sources, including the child’s family and other significant individuals in the child’s life” (A6) and “Practitioners conduct assessments that include all areas of development and behavior to learn about the child’s strengths, needs, preferences, and interests.”
 (A4)

-Colorado’s Early Childhood Professional Competencies around child observation and assessment have several commonalities including “Plans and applies appropriate indirect and direct child observation and assessment methods to gather and keep confidential a well-rounded and accurate description of the development of the individual child” (COA.1.2) and “Uses child observation and assessment strategies on a regular basis to collect information about each child and monitors results to inform planning and referrals” (COA 3.2).
+Colorado’s Early Childhood Professional Competencies around child observation and assessment have several commonalities including “Applies appropriate formal and informal child observation and assessment methods, which are embedded in daily curriculum, to gather a well-rounded, accurate, culturally responsive and confidential description of the development of the whole child.”
+(COA.1.2) and “Uses child observation and assessment strategies on a regular basis to collect culturally and linguistically relevant information about each child.
+Links information to key instructional/learning goals.
+Identifies and recognizes how own implicit bias may influence assessment practices and interpretation of data.”
+(COA 3.2).

 The National Association for the Education of Young Children Standard #4 - Assessment of Child Progress: “The program is informed by ongoing systematic, formal, and informal assessment approaches to provide information on children’s learning and development.
 These assessments occur within the context of reciprocal communications with families and with sensitivity to the cultural contexts in which children develop.
 Assessment results are used to benefit children by informing sound decisions about children, teaching, and program improvement.”